Royal Lao Army Airborne: The final years 1971–75

 In 1970, 101er BP was sent to Luang Prabang to halt a NVA advance toward the city, and during Operation Honorable Dragon in December that year 102e BP was in turn sent to reinforce a Special Guerrilla Group staging base, PS 22, on the eastern rim of the Bolovens Plateau.

 In mid-1971, following the fall of the southern city of Paksong to the NVA, the Neutralist 104e BP and BC 207 were used during a prolonged FAR counter-offensive to retake the city.
-Also used was the RLA's 7th Infantry Battalion (7éme Bataillon de Infanterie – 7e BI) based at Pakse, which had been allowed to send some of its men through airborne training at Seno, because its commander was the brother of the Military Region 4 commander, Brigadier general Soutchay Vongsavanh.
+Also used was the RLA's 7th Infantry Battalion (7éme Bataillon de Infanterie – 7e BI) based at Pakse, which had been allowed to send some of its men through airborne training at Seno, because its commander was the brother of the Military Region 4 (MR 4) commander, Brigadier general Soutchay Vongsavanh.

 Late that year, with the Vietnamisation process in full swing in South Vietnam, a similar effort was attempted towards making the completely demoralized and reduced in strength RLA a more effective, self-sufficient force.
-Following a U.S. Army system of organization, the regular infantry and paratrooper and commando battalions were consolidated into two light divisions, formally created on 23 March 1972 and locally designated as "Strike Divisions" (Divisions d'infanterie d'Intervention).
+Following a U.S. Army system of organization, the regular infantry and paratrooper and commando battalions were consolidated into two light infantry divisions, formally created on 23 March 1972 and locally designated as "Strike Divisions" (Divisions d'infanterie d'Intervention).
 Based at Luang Prabang, the 1st Strike Division (1er Division d'infanterie d'Intervention) commanded by Brig.
 Gen. Bounchanh Savathphayphane, was tasked with operations in northern Laos whilst the 2nd Strike Division (2éme Division d'infanterie d'Intervention), commanded by Brig.
 Gen. Thao Ty and based at Seno, was oriented towards the south.
 The three independent airborne battalions – 101er, 102e, and 103e BPs – were dissolved and integrated into the new 22nd Brigade of the 2nd Strike Division.

-In May 1974 the FAR High Command dissolved the ineffective 1st and 2nd Strike Divisions and elements of latter's three understrength brigades were re-organized into three new parachute battalions, the 711er, 712e, and 713e BPs, grouped into the RLA's new 7th Para Brigade (7éme Brigade de Parachutistes) which began forming at Seno.
+In May 1974 the FAR High Command dissolved the ineffective 1st and 2nd Strike Divisions and elements of latter's three understrength brigades were re-organized into three new parachute battalions, the 711er, 712e, and 713e BPs, grouped into the RLA's new 7th Para Brigade (7éme Brigade de Parachutistes) which began forming at Seno under the command of Col. Bounthavy Phousangiem.
 In the process, they absorbed SPECOM, a battalion-sized Special Forces' unit also part of the 2nd Strike Division, converted into the brigade's fourth parachute battalion, 714e BP.
 Elements of 714e BP were deployed in early 1975 to Thakhek to reinforce local Royal Lao Police and RLA infantry units in an unsuccessful attempt to quell pro-communist demonstrations.
-By May 1975 the 7th Para Brigade, along with the other independent BPs and airborne-qualified Commando units, were disbanded after Pathet Lao guerrilla forces took control of Vientiane; some ex-members of these airborne formations did managed though to escape from Laos to Thailand and ultimately, to exile in France and the United States.
+The 7th Para Brigade, along with the other independent BPs and airborne-qualified Commando units, were disbanded after Pathet Lao guerrilla forces took control of Vientiane on 23 August 1975; some ex-members of these airborne formations did manage though to escape from Laos to Thailand and ultimately, to exile in France and the United States.